 1. Paid / sponsored posts – where you pay someone money to feature your product.

-2. Product reviews / gifts – you give someone a product to keep so they can take photos and/or write about the product.
+2. Product reviews / gifts – you give someone a product to keep so they can create content around it (e.g. photos, stories, reviews, etc.)

 3. Giveaway – you give someone a product(s) to give away as a competition prize to their audience.